 For DHCPv4 operation, specifies the local hostname/address to use when communicating with the server.
 By default, the interface address through which traffic would normally be routed to the server is used.
 For DHCPv6 operation, specifies the name of the network interface through which exchanges are initiated.

 Specifies the local port to use.
 This must be zero or a positive integer up to 65535.
 A value of 0 (the default) allows

 perfdhcpto choose its own port.

-- Specifies a text file containing a list of MAC addresses, one per line.
-If provided, a MAC address will be chosen randomly from this list for every new exchange.
+Specifies a text file containing a list of MAC addresses, one per line.
+If provided, a MAC address is chosen randomly from this list for every new exchange.
 In DHCPv6, MAC addresses are used to generate DUID-LLs.
-This parameter must not be used in conjunction with the -b parameter.
+This parameter must not be used in conjunction with the

 perfdhcpto choose the standard service port.